ryanlapeyre/CS4330FinalProject/README.md

 # JavaTwoFinalProject
-The repository for the final project of Mizzou's 4330 course.
+Ryan Lapeyre, Mason Flint, and Omer Elnour's repository or the final project of Mizzou's 4330 course.